 Elizabeth Tate, owner of Signet Inc. (asi/326636) in Memphis, says that what she’s reading in the weekly Memphis Business Journal plus the monthly updates from the chamber of commerce and the visitors bureau (such as home-appliance maker Electrolux recently moving a large operation to the area) are consistent with her on-the-ground observations.
 “Business from our existing manufacturing clients is up, and the potential for getting new businesses is also out there,” she says.
 “We’re moving deeper into existing clients, and seeing recognition awards exploding across several departments.
 Even training programs are using awards for completion of certain levels.”

-Rebecca Hunter, owner of Proforma Anchor Printing and Promotions (asi/300094) in Tallahassee, FL, feels better about 2017 after first seeing a drop in purchasing after the presidential election, before the administration’s initiatives were put forth.
+Rebecca Hunter, owner of Proforma Anchor Printing and Promotions (asi/300094) in Tallahassee, FL, feels better about 2017 after first seeing a drop in purchasing at the end of the year.
 “Nobody bought anything in December,” she notes.
 “Things have stabilized now, and we’re networking among the trades.
 There’s tried-and-true business there.”

 And Teresa Moisant, owner of Moisant Promotional Products (asi/275276) in Oklahoma City – where the depressed oil and gas industry of the past few years deflated other industries – sees a change: “I made a lot of cold calls during the downtime last year, and I’m starting to see the payoff now.”

 Drinkware Gains Value